waico/SKAB/README.md

 Null detector | 0 | 0 | 0

 # Baselines
-The baselines folder contains python notebooks with the code for the initial leaderboard results reproducing.
+The baselines folder contains python notebooks with the code for the proposed leaderboard results reproducing.
 We have calculated the results for five quite common anomaly detection algorithms:
 - Hotelling's T-squared statistics;
 - Hotelling's T-squared statistics + Q statistics based on PCA;